nutco21ris/virtual-housing-agent/README.md

 ## Access the Application

-The application has been deployed to Streamlit, and you can access it directly using the following link:[Virtual Housing Agent San Francisco][https://virtual-housing-agent-sf-nutco21ris.streamlit.app]
+The application has been deployed to Streamlit, and you can access it directly using the following link:

+[Virtual Housing Agent San Francisco]（https://virtual-housing-agent-sf-nutco21ris.streamlit.app）

 ## Motivation